The Pacific War Online Encyclopedia

 men over 60 years of age had found their way in.

 In December 1942 President Roosevelt forbade any further voluntary enlistments, which were draining away too many of the most skilled workers required for the American wartime economy.
 Thereafter Seabees were selected from draftees, who were much younger and rarely had significant training in the construction trades.
 Training emphasis shifted accordingly, and the Seabees soon had their own training camp at Camp Endicott, Rhode Island.
 Ultimately the Seabees would have seven bases of their own, including a depot at Port Hueneme.
+Training consisted of three weeks of basic training at Camp Allen, in Virginia, followed by six weeks of specialized Seabee Training at either Port Hueneme or its Atlantic counterpart at Davisville, Rhode Island.
 Most of the older Seabees, who in spite of their invaluable contributions had proven unable to meet the physical demands of round-the-clock work in an unhealthy environment, were returned home and discharged back into the civilian economy.

 By the end of the war, 151 regular construction battalions had been raised, along with 39 special construction battalions and numerous smaller detachments and special units.
 These were organized into 54 regiments, 12 brigades, and 5 naval construction forces.
 Over 325,000 men served in the various Seabee units.